Iceland car rental Show menu

 Should I Get Insurance When Renting a Car In Iceland?

 One of the biggest tips we can offer when renting a car in Iceland is to make sure that you get insurance.
-Don’t skip this part as it is essential you have the right kind of coverage or you could be left with a nasty bill.
-Even if you have your own insurance coverage through a bank account or credit card, insurance often only costs a little more and makes things much easier.
-Although many rental companies offer some insurance included in the price of the rental, you should also check what this includes as there are many additional extras that could end up costing you.
-Some additional insurances you should consider include;
+It’s important not to skip this part, as it is essential you have the right kind of coverage or you could be left with a nasty bill should the worst happen.
+Even if you have your own insurance coverage through a bank account or credit card, insurance often only costs a little more on top of rental car costs and makes things much easier.

 • Sandstorm Protection; although this is not a regular occurrence, if you do encounter a sandstorm this can damage your car.